Best Bike Lock of 2023: Strong and Practical

 So, if you're looking for something that's easy to carry and prefer the extra locking options of a chain lock, as long as your circumstances aren't high risk, this is a cheap and reliable option.

 Read my hands-on review of the Kryptonite Kryptolok Series 2 955 Mini.
-And if you're not sure this is the right one for you, I’ve written a lot more about chain locks.
+And if you're not sure if this is the right one for you, I’ve written a lot more about chain locks.

-4. Litelok Core
+6. Litelok Core Plus

-The Litelok Core is the most secure, “wearable” bike lock currently available, boasting a Diamond rating from Sold Secure.
+The Litelok Core Plus is the most secure, “wearable” bike lock currently available, boasting a Diamond rating from Sold Secure.

 Liteloks are made from something they call "Boaflexicore", which is a complex cable composite (although nothing like a typical cable lock).
-And the Litelok Core uses an upgraded Boaflexicore Plus, which has been specifically designed to defeat the most advanced cable cutters.
+And the Litelok Core Plus uses an upgraded Boaflexicore Plus, which has been specifically designed to defeat the most advanced cable cutters.

 In fact, it’s highly unlikely that anything but an angle grinder will be able to cut through the Litelok Core.

-What I like most about the Litelok though, is that when it’s not securing your bike, you can carry it around on your waist like a belt!
+What I like most about the Litelok Core Plus, though, is that when it’s not securing your bike, you can carry it around on your waist like a belt!
 It’s not the first bike lock to provide this type of functionality; the Hiplok Gold chain can be worn around your waist too.

-However, I think the Litelok Core is a better lock than the Hiplok chain for a couple of reasons.
+However, I think the Litelok Core Plus is a better lock than the Hiplok chain for a couple of reasons.

 Firstly, it’s more secure.
 The Hiplok has a lower, Sold Secure Gold rating, and can be defeated by bolt cutters (which won't trouble the Litelok Core).
 And secondly, the Litelok is lighter and sits much more comfortably on the waist.